• Menu

 A few other discoveries from my adventures in “Leftover Land”:

-• SAUTEED WILTED LETTUCE & GREENS — Great use of those partial-packages of mixed greens that might otherwise get dumped at the first sign of sliminess
+• SAUTEED WILTED LETTUCE & GREENS — a great use of those partial-packages of mixed greens that might otherwise get dumped at the first sign of slimy-ness

 JEANETTE CONFESSES:

 Ugh!
 I’ve been doing the right things the wrong way.
-With teenager sleepovers, I never know how much batter we’ll need, and I always figure I’ll use it up in the next day or two.
+With teenager sleepovers, I never know how much batter we’ll need — but I figure I’ll use it up in the next day or two.
 The leftover batters were properly placed onto our “Eat First!” shelf, and I even date-labeled them.
 A Smart Strategy, right?

 However, other still-edible Eat First items ended up in front of them and, well, they aged out.
 Creatively using up sour milk is one thing, but with raw eggs involved, there’s no way my pancakes or French toast would have been safe to use.